 Specifically, the conference sought to achieve the following objectives:

-The Global Savings Groups Conference 2013 was sponsored by Oxfam America and the Gates Foundation.
+The Global Savings Groups Conference 2013 was sponsored by Oxfam America and the Bill & Melinda Gates Foundation.
 The event brought together an array of development actors and the donor community to discuss the opportunities around SGs.
 The Conference took place March 4th and 5th in Washington DC.

 Topics for discussion included:

-The Arusha Savings Groups Summit (ASGS) was the first global event for practitioners of savings group methodologies.
-On October 4-6, 2011 over 250 SG practitioners from over 50 countries gathered in Arusha, Tanzania, to attend the Arusha Savings Groups Summit, an event co-sponsored by the Bill & Melinda Gates Foundation, The MasterCard Foundation, Financial Sector Deepening, and The SEEP Network.
+The Arusha Savings Groups Summit (ASGS) was the first global event for savings group practitioners.
+On October 4-6, 2011 over 250 SG practitioners from over 50 countries gathered in Arusha, Tanzania, to attend the Arusha Savings Groups Summit, an event supported by the Bill & Melinda Gates Foundation and The SEEP Network.

 Participants had the opportunity to share their achievements, their challenges, and their hopes for the future of the SG movement.
 Inspired by Stuart Rutherford’s opening speech, participants enthusiastically explored a number of pressing topics: